rohilmd/C-/README.md

-This repository would contain basic programs written by me in C++.
+This repository contain basic programs written by me in C++.